Orion-AI-Lab/mesogeos/README.md

 - [License](#license)
 - [Acknowledgements](#acknowledgements)

-## Downloading the data
+## Accessing the data

-TODO: Add instructions to download the dataset and explain the directory structure.
+You can access the data using this [Drive link](https://drive.google.com/drive/folders/1aRXQXVvw6hz0eYgtJDoixjPQO-_bRKz9).

 ## Datacube Generation